ministryofjustice/data-platform-firebreak-python-api/docs/architecture.md

 1. All resources have public-facing IDs that can be used to fetch the resource e.g. dp:hmpps_use_of_force:v1.0 and dp:hmpps_use_of_force:v1.0:statements.

-2. All versions of data products and schemas are addressable, not just the latest version
+2. All versions of data products and schemas are addressable via GET, PUT and DELETE requests, not just the latest version.
+   (This idea is questionable; DELETE and PUT semantics only make sense against the latest version)

 3. We added a user-friendly mechanism for making operations idempotent